talkable/talkable-docs/source/advanced_features/customer_service_portal/terminology.rst

  1. **In progress**: Talkable referral engine is processing the referral.
 Such action usually takes less than a second so it is highly unlikely that you will see this status.
 No rewards are issued at this point.

  2. **Pending**: a referral is pending approval.
-Talkable referral engine can either approve referrals automatically with some delay (optionally) or leave this decision to the user (manual, not recommended as it leads to backlogged referrals).
-Thus, if the referral fraud checks were passed successfully each referral stays in Pending status until they are approved automatically based on the auto-approval delay configuration (configured inside Fraud Settings).
-No rewards are issued at this point.
+Talkable referral engine approves pending referrals automatically with a delay set under fraud settings.
+A user can also approve a referral manually until the auto-approval happens.
+    Thus, if the referral fraud checks were passed successfully each referral will eventually become approved.
+    No rewards are issued up until approval.

  3. **Flagged**: due to having many different options to configure referral fraud checks, it is not always possible to set up an automatic resolution for each referral.
-For such cases, you may want to Flag referrals that are in a so called grey area, where the chance of fraud is around 50% and it is impossible to make the decision automatically.
+    For such cases, you may want to Flag referrals that are in a so-called grey area, where the chance of fraud is around 50% and it is impossible to make the decision automatically.
-    All flagged referrals are added to a queue for manual resolution and can be accessed inside CSP → Referrals.
+    All flagged referrals are added to a queue and can be accessed inside CSP → Referrals.
     No rewards are issued at this point.
+All flagged referrals will be automatically resolved to either voided or approved status, depending on the fraud settings configuration.
+    It is recommended to void flagged referrals automatically so you can only approve valid ones manually.
+    As a result this can save lots of time as most flagged referrals are rather suspicious than valid.

- 4. **Approved**: this is a valid referral status which either gets set by the Talkable referral engine with automatic approval or by a user in case of manual resolution.
-Flagged referrals can also turn to approved since they are resolved manually.
+ 4. **Approved**: this is a valid referral status which either gets set by the Talkable referral engine or by a user.
+Flagged referrals can also turn to approved.
 All rewards associated with the referral are then passed to the next stage to verify if they can be issued.

  5. **Voided**: this status is set by a user manually if they decide a referral is invalid and there should be no